 The shooting industry has never seen anything like the Xero S1.

-Earlier this week, Garmin introduced a potentially revolutionary product to the shooting industry.
+Last year, Garmin introduced a potentially revolutionary product to the shooting industry.

 The Xero S1 Trapshooting Trainer is a near-real-time shotgun trainer that provides you with immediate feedback, including analytics on shot dynamics and shooting accuracy.
 It's all done using radar technology and computer vision.